ahuacate/nas-hardmetal/README.md

      * `Apply`

 ## Install & Configure Synology Virtual Machine Manager
-If your Synology model is capable we can install a Proxmox node on a Synology Diskstation using the native Synology Virtual Machine Manager application.
-Note, prerequisites are your Synology Diskstation has a Intel CPU and 16Gb of Ram (minimum 8Gb).
+If your Synology NAS model is capable you can install a Proxmox node on your Synology Diskstation using the native Synology Virtual Machine Manager application.

+I recommend your Synology Diskstation has a Intel CPU type of a Atom, Pentium, Celeron or Xeon of at least 2 Cores (really a Quad Core is recommended) and 16Gb of Ram (minimum 8Gb).

 Download the latest Proxmox ISO installer to your PC from  www.proxmox.com or [HERE](https://www.proxmox.com/en/downloads/category/iso-images-pve) .
 1. Open `Synology Package Centre` and install `Virtual Machine Manager`
 2. Open Synology `Virtual Machine Manager` > `Image` > `ISO File` > `Add` > `From Computer` and browse to your downloaded Proxmox ISO (i.e proxmox-ve_5.4-1.iso ) > `Select Storage` > `Choose your host (i.e cyclone-01)`
 3. Open Synology `Virtual Machine Manager` > `Virtual Machine` > `Create` > `Choose OS` > `Linux` > `Select Storage` > `cyclone-01` > and assign the following values